unidendefi/eth3rdeye/README.md

 This is possible because of the word modularization of the Target.
 A guess for `yellow` and `metal` would be counted as a partial score.
 Once the word list is known, all permutations of the words are automatically checked by the software so that Partial matches can be attributed.

 ### The Statement Tree
 A form of structuring targets is used at `Problems > Solutions > Innovations`, which is Lyn Buchanan's controlled remote viewing program.
+See [How do you score session results?](https://www.crviewer.com/faqs/training/faq001.php) P>S>I describes the following problem:

+> You have a problem in scoring.
+A debunker would say, "He got the red in the wrong place!
+See?
+Remote viewing doesn't work at all!"
+A person who is desperate to believe anything and everything psychic would say, "Well, he got the red right, just in the wrong place, and most vehicles move, so let's give him credit for those two perceptions".
+Each of these is as unscientific, illogical, and undependable as the other.

-See [How do you score session results?](https://www.crviewer.com/faqs/training/faq001.php) Lyn also identified the problem of scoring and devised a heirarchical system.
-In terms of being able to deploy a similar technique that is automatically evaluated in the smart contract, a formal definition is required: divide the target sentence into a sub-tree of statements, where the root of the tree is the most significant description, leaves are descriptive statements, and branches can form which categorize further descriptive statements.
+A heirarchical system of meaning was introduced to address this.
+In terms of being able to deploy a similar technique that is automatically evaluated in the smart contract, a formal definition is required, which is the following: organize the target sentence into a sub-tree of statements, where the root of the tree is the most significant description, leaves are descriptive statements, and branches can form which categorize further descriptive statements.
 ```
 The viewer's statement is changed from:
 There is a red moving vehicle against an unmarked, green background.